Everything you need to know about PESEL number

 You can download the PESEL number form here (it is available only in Polish).

-Costs and waiting time of obtaining the PESEL number
+Costs of obtaining and waiting time for PESEL number

 Obtaining the PESEL number is free, similarly to the registration of the address of stay in the local government office.
 It can take usually up to 30 days.
 However, in case your situation is complicated and you need legal help with the process you can receive support from our legal team.